Analysis of a Tough Tax Resolution Case

-Enter your information below to register for this event.
-Include your PTIN number if you would like to receive continuing education credit.
+Enter your information below (exactly as the IRS has it) to register for this event.
+Include your PTIN number if you would like to receive continuing education credit with the IRS.
+CPAs & Attorneys do not need to enter a PTIN if they do not need IRS credit.

 Course Description